mach6/go-covercheck/README.md

 #### 🏗️ Integration Testing Scenario

-This workflow is particularly useful for integration tests where you want to collect coverage from a running binary:
+This workflow is particularly useful for integration tests where you want to assert coverage from a running binary:

 ```shell
 # 1. Build your binary with coverage support